 FAILURE TO FOLLOW POSTED GUIDELINES MAY RESULT IN SERIOUS INJURY OR EXPULSION FROM THE PARK.

-Obviously the “Department of Magical Games and Sports” is a fictional organization from the “Harry Potter” books and movies, but the rest of the sign appears to be quite serious in tone, making it very clear what kinds of twists and turns the ride will be putting riders through.
+Obviously, the “Department of Magical Games and Sports” is a fictional organization from the “Harry Potter” books and movies.
+Still, the rest of the sign appears to be quite serious in tone, making it very clear what kinds of twists and turns the ride will be putting riders through.

 It’s been long-rumored that the Harry Potter and the Forbidden Journey ride is based on KUKA Robotics’ “robocoaster” ride system, with ride vehicles vaguely resembling something like those pictured in this rendering:

-Universal Orlando has said that riders on Harry Potter and the Forbidden Journey will be whisked around familiar scenes via an “enchanted bench” while Harry and friends fly nearby on broomsticks.
+Universal Orlando has said that riders on Harry Potter and the Forbidden Journey will be whisked around familiar scenes via an “enchanted bench.”
+At the same time, Harry and his friends fly nearby on broomsticks.
 But what is not known is just how intense the ride will be.
 The height requirement for the ride is set at 48″, which suggests an exciting experience, but not overly scary.
-In comparison, the Wizarding World’s Dragon Challenge roller coaster (formerly Dueling Dragons) has a height requirement of 54″, so it’s clear that Forbidden Journey will not be as intense as the inversion-packed coaster.
+In comparison, the Wizarding World’s Dragon Challenge roller coaster (formerly Dueling Dragons) has a height requirement of 54″, so Forbidden Journey will not be as intense as the inversion-packed coaster.

-The most interesting note on the Forbidden Journey safety sign is the posted notion of “expulsion from the park” being a solution for unruly guests.
-It’s clear that a guest misbehaving on the ride could lead to his or her own injury, but this added clause makes me think that other guests’ safety could potentially be at risk.
-Universal obviously doesn’t want one bad apple to ruin the bunch and removing a guest from the park seems like a sufficient enough threat to prevent anyone from disobeying any guidelines that may put anyone in harm’s way.
+The most interesting note on the Forbidden Journey safety sign is the posted notion of “expulsion from the park” being a solution for unruly Guests.
+A Guest misbehaving on the ride could lead to his or her own injury, but this added clause makes me think that other Guests’ safety could be at risk.
+Universal obviously doesn’t want one bad apple to ruin the bunch, and removing a Guest from the park seems like a sufficient enough threat to prevent anyone from disobeying any guidelines that may put anyone in harm’s way.
 Safety is always a primary concern with any theme park’s attractions.

 Update: Of course, as Mac and Diana have pointed out in the comments below, the “expulsion from the park” line may only be a tongue-in-cheek reference to the signs posted around Hogwarts by Dolores Umbridge in “Harry Potter and the Order of the Phoenix.”
-It’s still possible that even if it is meant as parody, Universal may not be entirely kidding.
+It’s still possible that Universal may not be entirely kidding, even if it is meant as parody.

 The Wizarding World of Harry Potter will hold its grand opening on June 18, 2010.